Kastellet, Copenhagen

 A number of buildings are located within the grounds of Kastellet, including the Citadel Church as well as a windmill.
-The area houses various military activities but it mainly serves as a public park and a historic site.
+The area houses various military activities but it also serves as a public park and a historic site.

 History

 St. Anne's Redoubt

 King Christian IV of Denmark initiated Kastellet's construction in 1626 with the building of an advanced post, St. Anne's Redoubt (Sankt Annæ Skanse), on the coast north of the city.
 The redoubt guarded the entrance to the port, together with a blockhouse that was constructed north of Christianshavn, which had just been founded on the other side of the strait between Zealand and Amager.
 At that time the fortifications only reached as far north as present day Nørreport station, and then returned south east to meet the coast at Bremerholm, the Royal Shipyard.
 However, part of the king's plan was to expand the area of the fortified city by abandoning the old East Rampart and instead extend the rampart straight north to connect it to St. Anne's Redoubt.
 This plan was not completed until the mid-1640s, shortly after King Frederick III succeeded King Christian IV.